abnermtj/Cheruton/GodotNotes.md

 Signal format: _on_[EmitterNode]_[signal_name]<br/>
 Signals are like interrupts, which is more efficient than polling

-On Timer Node, note that giving values to void start(float time_set=-1) <br/>
-if timer_set > 0 then it will  overwrite the wait time you give it.<br/>
+On Timer Node, note that giving values to void start(float time_set=-1) if timer_set > 0 then it will  overwrite the wait time you give it.
-Timer Node counts down from the initial wait time, autostart makes <br/>
-this start as soon as the node entere the tree
+Timer Node counts down from the initial wait time, autostart makes this start as soon as the node entere the tree

-Manual connection of signals are necceary when you instance nodes prodecurally, <br/>
-they won't appear in the LHS scenetree heiracy for you to connect to
+Manual connection of signals are necceary when you instance nodes prodecurally, they won't appear in the LHS scenetree heiracy for you to connect to

 ```s
 <source_node>.connect(<signal_name>, <target_node>, <target_function_name>)
 ```
-target node is the receiving node, which is often self(the currently scripted node), <br/>
-function name is called
+target node is the receiving node, which is often self(the currently scripted node), function name is called

 Manual creation of signals